openSUSE/dbxincluder/doc/manpage.rst

 with support for DocBook transclusion (http://docbook.org/docs/transclusion).

 If the input file is specified as "-", standard input is used.
-The result is always printed to standard output.
+The result is printed to standard output or the output file, if given.

 OPTIONS
 -------

+-o <output>   Output file [default: -]
+-c <catalog>  XML catalog to use [default: /etc/xml/catalog] -h, --help    Print the version and help on usage.
--h, --help  Display help and usage information --version   Show the program's version
+--version     Show the version.

 EXAMPLE
 -------